charliewhitfield/ivoyager_table_importer/README.md

 For scientific apps (maybe not so much for games) it is useful to know and correctly represent data precision in GUI.
 To obtain a float value's original table precision in siginificant digits, set `IVTableData.keep_precision = true` and access via `IVTableData.precisions` dictionary or specific 'get_precision' methods.

-Example precision from table cell text (note again that Excel will ruin these!):
+Example precision from table cell text:

 * '1e3' (1 significant digit)
 * '1000' (1 significant digit)
 * '1100' (2 significant digits)